wittedtech/Data-Structure-and-Algorithm-Learning/Basic_Recursion/Theory.md

 # Definition:
-- Recursion : When a Function calls itself until a specified condition is met.
+- Recursion : When a Function calls itself until a specified condition(Base Case) is met.

 ## Types - How Recursion could be achieved.